< Back home

 HDR with RenoDX

-The main things I found I needed to do to get HDR to work, though (at least with KDE Plasma), in case you haven't copied my setup exactly:
+The main things I found I needed to do to get HDR to work, though (at least with KDE Plasma and an Nvidia GPU), in case you haven't copied my setup exactly:

 Known Issues